chuckstack/introduction/README.md

 ## Tools that I am Considering
 - [Deepnote](https://deepnote.com/)
+- [Grafana](https://grafana.com/) - alternative to Zabbix - default used to monitor incus.

 ## What is Missing
 All the ChuckStack tools are general tools that most organizations would use.
 Here are some tools that are missing from the list: